 "Excess assets" are defined as unrestricted assets in excess of what is needed to fulfil the above criterion.

-At each Board meeting (of which we have at least three per year), we assess the level of our "excess assets" and, if we have any, to irrevocably earmark them for regranting (the timing and nature of the grants will be at our discretion, but the grants cannot be made to GiveWell or an affiliated organization).
+At each Board meeting at which we approve a budget (of which we have at least one per year), we assess the level of our "excess assets" and, if we have any, to irrevocably earmark them for regranting (the timing and nature of the grants will be at our discretion, but the grants cannot be made to GiveWell or an affiliated organization).